 - is flavorful enough for grown ups, but mild enough for small kids, so everybody gets to eat together!

-5 – Let the pasta sit for a few minutes to thicken further, then serve immediately (or it will get mushy).
+5. Let the pasta sit for a few minutes to thicken further, then serve immediately (else it will get dry and mushy).

 - do not pre-cook the pasta – it goes in dry! (and yes, this absolutely works)

 - if the pasta is done but the sauce seems too soupy, wait for 3-4 minutes after stirring in the cheeses to see if it thickens enough while cooling.
 If it doesn’t, you can try adding a tablespoon of cornstarch mixed with a tablespoon of cold water.
 Bring to a boil once while stirring and it should thicken right up.

 - to add chicken to the pasta dish, brown two diced chicken breasts before adding the onion and garlic.
 Proceed with the recipe as written.

 Want to know if you can make this recipe ahead of time?
 I don’t recommend purposefully making ahead a one pot pasta, simply because the pasta tends to soak up all the sauce as it sits after cooking.
 I also wouldn’t recommend you freeze it for the same reasons.

 One pot pasta is so quick and easy to make as-is, I prefer freezing things like more time-consuming casseroles!